-Head Restraints Adjustment: Driving with the head restraints adjusted too low or removed is dangerous.
+Driving with the head restraints adjusted too low or removed is dangerous.
 With no support behind your head, your neck could be seriously injured in a collision.
-Always drive with the head restraints inserted when seats are being used and make sure they are properly adjusted.

 To raise a head restraint, pull it up to the desired position.

 To lower the head restraint, press the stopcatch release, then push the head restraint down.